-We recognise that Looked After Children are often prevented from joining in with after school activities because of transport arrangements and that they may resist taking part in any school based activities because of poor relationships with their peers, for example.
+We recognise that Looked After Children are often prevented from joining in with after school activities because of transport arrangements and that they may resist taking part in any schoolbased activities because of poor relationships with their peers, for example.
 As we believe it is essential that Looked After Children are able to play a full part in school life, the following strategies are in place to help them to do this:

-- The Designated Teacher will monitor the involvement of Looked After Children in extracurricular activities at the beginning of each term when clubs list become available. - The Designated Teacher will liaise with the young person, carers and Social Workers to try to promote involvement in extra-curricular activities.
-Through Parents consultation and PEP Meetings. - The Designated Teacher will liaise with LEA support services such as Education Access or the Study Support Co-ordinator to develop strategies for increasing the involvement of Looked After Children in extra-curricular activities if their uptake is shown to be low.
+- The Designated Teacher will monitor the involvement of Looked After Children in extra-curricular activities at the beginning of each term when clubs list become available. - The Designated Teacher will liaise with the young person, carers and Social Workers to try to promote involvement in extra-curricular activities.
+Through Parents consultation and PEP Meetings. - The Designated Teacher will liaise with LEA support services such as Education Access to develop strategies for increasing the involvement of Looked After Children in extra-curricular activities if their uptake is shown to be low.